-The 74D MOS - Chemical, Biological, Radiological, and Nuclear Specialists (CBRN) are highly trained soldiers who can work in any environment.
+The 74D MOS is the Army classification for a Chemical, Biological, Radiological, and Nuclear Specialists (CBRN).
+These individuals are highly trained soldiers who can work in any environment.
 They are trained to handle all types of weapons threats as well as decontaminate hazardous material spills or accidents within our own (as an example) hospitals where radiation from (X-ray), or medicines or fuels (chemicals), as well as biological or nuclear releases.

 - CBRN reconnaissance systems